-On Monday 23rd of April, Share-Net members had the pleasure of having a conversation with UNFPA Executive Director Dr. Natalia Kenem at the Dutch Ministry of Foreign Affairs.
-Dr. Natalia Kenem gave a brief presentation on the new UNFPA Strategic Plan 2018 – 2021 and answered questions posed by Share-Net members.
+On Monday 23rd of April, Share-Net members had the pleasure of having a conversation with UNFPA Executive Director Dr. Natalia Kanem at the Dutch Ministry of Foreign Affairs.
+Dr. Natalia Kanem gave a brief presentation on the new UNFPA Strategic Plan 2018 – 2021 and answered questions posed by Share-Net members.
 She highlighted the need and urgency to focus Sexual and Reproductive Health and Rights and believed that reliability, partnership and action were key points to be included during UNFPA conversations with Dutch organisations.

 The Strategic Plan was adopted in January 2018 and will last for four years until 2021.
 Development of the plan was guided by UNFPA member countries, with universal access to SRHR as the central point.
 There are three major transformative results of the plan:

 1.End the unmet need for family planning